What is a solitary kidney?

 People with a solitary kidney do not need to eat a special diet.
 However, people with reduced kidney function may need to make changes to their diet to slow the progression of kidney disease.
-More information about recommended dietary changes is provided in the NIDDK health topics, Nutrition for Early Chronic Kidney Disease in Adults and Nutrition for Advanced Chronic Kidney Disease in Adults, and on the National Kidney Disease Education Program website.
+More information about recommended dietary changes is provided in the NIDDK health topics, Nutrition for Early Chronic Kidney Disease in Adults and Nutrition for Advanced Chronic Kidney Disease in Adults, and Managing Chronic Kidney Disease.
 People should talk with their health care provider about what diet is right for them.

 Controlling Blood Pressure